free-beer/stalkd/README.md

 a job becomes available.
 If you want to use a non-blocking request then pass a uint to the call to reserve() that specifies the maximum number of seconds that the server will wait for a job to become available before giving up.
-In the case of a job not being available a call to reserve() returns null.
+In the case of a job not being available a call to reserve() returns a Nullable instance that will return true for isNull.

 The jobs returned from a call to reserve() are of type Job.
 Beanstalk considers all jobs to essentially be a collection of bytes.
 The Job class provides some